mistybytes/Aleksy_Mi-ki_Prismatic/README.md

 - create some music for the game
 - functional updates, testing, bug fixing
 - simulating the game on mobile devices and making it so the resolution fits the screen
 - make the skin buttons functional
+- make the info about daily rewards